Pfizer Inc. (PFE): These Shares are Poised for Major Movement

 For the readers interested in the stock health of Pfizer Inc. (PFE).
-It is currently valued at $40.81.
-When the transactions were called off in the previous session, Stock hit the highs of $40.86, after setting-off with the price of $40.14.
-Company’s stock value dipped to $39.94 during the trading on the day.
-When the trading was stopped its value was $40.10.Recently in News on March 16, 2023, Phase 3 Study Shows XTANDI® (enzalutamide) plus Leuprolide Significantly Improves Metastasis-Free Survival in Men with Non-Metastatic Prostate Cancer.
-Pfizer and Astellas announce positive topline results from Phase 3 EMBARK trial .
+It is currently valued at $40.39.
+When the transactions were called off in the previous session, Stock hit the highs of $40.455, after setting-off with the price of $40.09.
+Company’s stock value dipped to $39.8748 during the trading on the day.
+When the trading was stopped its value was $40.18.Recently in News on March 21, 2023, Pfizer Invites Public to View and Listen to Webcast of May 2 Conference Call with Analysts.
+Pfizer Inc. (NYSE: PFE) invites investors and the general public to view and listen to a webcast of a conference call with investment analysts at 10 a.m.
+EDT on Tuesday, May 2, 2023.
+The purpose of the call is to provide an update on Pfizer’s results, as reflected in the company’s First Quarter 2023 Performance Report, to be issued that morning.
 You can read further details here

 Pfizer Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $56.32 on 04/11/22, with the lowest value was $39.23 for the same time period, recorded on 03/10/23.